 Data Collection & Reporting - Please confirm the amount of grant award funds spent on data collection and reporting during the reporting period.
 Note: Up to two percent of the total grant award may be used for data collection and reporting.
 (This is in addition to the 5% administrative cost which may also include data collection).

-Throughout the grant period a total of \$205,569.02 in grant funds have been spent on administrative and data collection and reporting.
-This includes the \$9,850.00 for the infrastructure development of a batch upload GPRA system.
+During this reporting period a total of \$78,917.50 has been spent on data collection and reporting activities.
+This includes the \$9,850.00 for the development of a batch upload GPRA system.

 SOR Supplemental